-Use thoughtful, open-ended questions (that require more than a “yes” or “no” answer) to invite deeper thought and consideration from the speaker.
+Use thoughtful, open-ended questions (that require more than a “yes” or “no” answer) to invite more profound thought and consideration from the speaker.
 You might ask, “How did you feel about that?”
-0r “What do you think the best next step might be?”
+Or “What do you think the best next step might be?”

 You can also ask empathic questions that relate to the speaker's emotional state.
-You might ask, “What were you feeling when that happened?”
+You might ask, “What did you feel when that happened?”
 You might notice the speaker looks sad (or angry or fearful), and you can say, “Your expression looks sad.
 What's behind that?”